 How Roasters Can Become Private Labellers

-Roasters wanting to offer a private label service should try to meet certain requirements to improve their chances of success.
+Roasters wanting to offer a private label specialty coffee service should try to meet certain requirements to improve their chances of success.
 The first is having the equipment and facilities needed to produce the required volumes.

 Another requirement is being able to let clients sample the product throughout production.
 As Greg tells me, this reassures the client and fosters trust.
 “Our clients engage in a very hands-on sampling experience in which we continue to make tweaks based on feedback until they’re proud to put their name on the product.
 During this step of the process, we’ll dial in the exact specifications that make [their] product unique”.